michfingerut/crypto-balance-system/README.md

 1. rate-service- stores cache of coins rate
 2. balance service- stores cache of coins list and existing coins (the idea is to maintain lazy initialization of value + not cache only the list so dont need to iterate the list each time)

+## env

+there are 2 .env files both for blanace and rate service